gabjeksuper/Fivem-Anti-Backdoor/README.md

 * **High-Risk Behavior Analysis:** Identifies scripts attempting to execute system commands (RCE), reverse shells, or unauthorized network connections.
 * **Zero-Day Readiness:** Already updated to detect the newest self replicating variants that attempt to regenerate themselves within your system.
 * **✨ NEW: Surgical Auto-Cleaner:** Automatically extracts malicious backdoor patterns from your scripts without breaking the original code.
-* **✨ NEW: Auto-Manifest Fix:** If a deeply infected file is completely wiped, the scanner automatically removes its reference from your fxmanifest.lua or __resource.lua.
+* **✨ NEW: Auto-Manifest Fix:** If a deeply infected file is completely wiped, the scanner automatically removes its reference from your `fxmanifest.lua` or `__resource.lua`.

 ### ✨ NEW 2.
 The iDev Discord Scanner Bot (Included with the iDevScanner)
 Test new scripts before they ever touch your VPS.
 Included with your scanner purchase is exclusive role-based access to our Discord Bot:
-* **100% Clean and Private:** Upload a .zip resource directly in our Discord channel.
+* **100% Clean and Private:** Upload a `.zip` resource directly in our Discord channel.
 Your uploaded files are not stored in order to protect your files, and your scan report is sent completely privately to your screen.
 * **Zero VPS Infection:** Because the file never touches your server's hard drive, it is physically impossible to trigger a backdoor, execute malicious code, or leak your VPS data.

 ### 3. The "Black Hole" Protection (Infrastructure Level)